framps/raspiBackupDoc/en/src/configuration-update-when-upgrading-to-a-new-version.md

 and is done quickly.

-However, you can also answer "no" and not activate the merged configuration file configuration file immediately.
+However, you can also answer "no" and not activate the merged configuration file immediately.
 You will then receive the following
 message:
 ```
 --- RBK0247I: Now check the merged configuration file /usr/local/etc/raspiBackup.conf.merged and copy it to /usr/local/etc/raspiBackup.conf to finish the configuration update.
 ```

-Within the merged configuration file, the new options are options are marked as follows and are therefore easy to recognize:
+Within the merged configuration file, the new options are marked as follows and are therefore easy to recognize:

 ```
 # Smart recycle